squid-cache/squid-cache.github.io/ConfigExamples/Reverse/BasicAccelerator.rst

 ## Create more sections as you wish.

 == Squid Configuration File ==

+ /!\ This configuration MUST appear at the top of squid.conf above any other forward-proxy configuration (http_access etc).
+Otherwise the standard proxy access rules block some people viewing the accelerated site.

 First, you have to tell Squid to listen on port 80 (usually), so set the '''http_port''' option with the defaultsite option telling Squid it's an accelerator for this site: